inductiva/inductiva/tutorials/how_to/run-benchmarks.md

 In this tutorial, you’ll learn how to:

 - Download and prepare the necessary input files for the simulation.
-- Set up the benchmark, add multiple machine configurations, and execute the runs efficiently.
+- Set up the benchmark.
-- Reduce redundant uploads, parallelize runs, and minimize idle time to save computation time and costs.
+- Refine the code to reduce code redundancy and save benchmark costs.
-- Export the benchmark results to a CSV file, ensuring all resources are terminated before exporting.
+- Export the benchmark results.
 - Visualize and analyze results.

 Let’s dive in!